xolanincala7-ai/Critical-Replication-of-Davod-Ahmadi-Food-Water-Insecurity-in-Sub-Saharan-Africa-/README.md

 Replication exposed coding errors in the original study, strengthening the case for transparency and reproducibility in development research.

-**Please read this project (.pdf file)** — it represents the passion and rigour of my Master of Arts in E‑Science journey, where I use data science not just to replicate, but to push the boundaries of knowledge in food and water insecurity research.
+**Please read this project (.pdf file)** — it represents the passion and rigour of my Master of Arts in E‑Science journey, where I use data science methods not just to replicate, but to push the boundaries of knowledge in food and water insecurity research.